microsoft/call-center-ai/README.md

 make install
 ```

 Also, a public file server is needed to host the audio files.
-Upload the files with `make copy-resources name=myinstance` (`myinstance` is the storage account name), or manually.
+Upload the files with `make copy-resources name=my-rg-name` (`my-rg-name` is the storage account name), or manually.

 For your knowledge, this `resources` folder contains: